 Mileage: For each of the time phases of the map, a figure has been included for mileage.
 Please note that this figure is approximate and for illustrative purposes.

 Mapping when waterways have opened, closed and restored is a big job.
 Many records and details of canals have been lost.
 This our first attempt to show the growth and shrinkage of the network, so we would welcome your help.
-If you spot an issue please do let us know the details so we can correct.
-Please email comments to:
+If you spot an issue, please email us the details so we can correct.